Notebook entry from 31st May 2019 – Night walk through Vienna’s 18th District

 Share your ideas, have courage, and trust that inspiration came to you for a purpose.

 Social media has exploded over the past week with new content, live feeds, and more people than ever taking to the online stage.
 The Coronavirus, as devastating as it is, has also created an opportunity it seems for creativity to flourish.
-Shut away from each other, and being unable to meet face to face, coupled with the extra free time at home, has created … Read More I don’t like to make a fuss.
+Shut away from each other, and being unable to meet face to face, coupled with the extra free time at home, has created a wonderful platform for expression.

 November 14th 2019 – Notebook entry – Sitting on a bench outside the flat, after having been for a walk.